-At any time when a Prospectus relating to the Registration Statement is required to be delivered under the Securities Act by a Holder to a transferee, the Company shall immediately notify each Holder of the happening of any event as a result of which the Prospectus included in such Registration Statement, as then in effect, includes an untrue statement of a material fact or omits to state any material fact required to be stated therein or necessary to make the statements therein, in light of the circumstances under which they were made, not misleading.
-In such event, the Company shall promptly prepare and furnish to each applicable Holder a reasonable number of copies of a supplement to or an amendment of such Prospectus as may be necessary so that, as thereafter delivered to the purchasers of Registrable Shares, such Prospectus shall not include an untrue statement of a material fact or omit to state a material fact required to be stated therein or necessary to make the statements therein, in light of the circumstances under which they are made, not misleading.
+At any time when a Prospectus relating to any Registration Statement is required to be delivered under the Securities Act by a Holder to a transferee, the Company shall immediately notify each Holder of the happening of any event or the existence of any state of facts as a result of which the Registration Statement or the Prospectus included in such Registration Statement, as then in effect, includes an untrue statement of a material fact or omits to state any material fact required to be stated therein or necessary to make the statements therein (in case of the Prospectus, in light of the circumstances under which they were made) not misleading.
+In such event, the Company shall promptly prepare and furnish to each applicable Holder such number of copies of a supplement to or an amendment of such Prospectus as may be necessary so that, as thereafter delivered to the purchasers of Shares, such Prospectus shall not include an untrue statement of a material fact or omit to state a material fact required to be stated therein or necessary to make the statements therein, in light of the circumstances under which they are made, not misleading.
 The Company will, if necessary, amend the Registration Statement of which such Prospectus is a part to reflect such amendment or supplement.